Skip to main content

 Image of new window with options described

 Qtip: The same is true for disabling a workflow with a delayed start.
 If your delayed start is inactive, you can disable the workflow without any additional concerns.
-If your delayed started is active when you disable a workflow, you will be asked to choose between running delayed workflows now, at the end of the start period, or never.
+If your delayed start is active when you disable a workflow, you will be asked to choose between running delayed workflows now, at the end of the start period, or never.